Luke O'Neill (scientist)

-Education
+Early life and education

-O'Neill was educated at Trinity College Dublin where he was awarded an undergraduate degree in Natural Sciences (Biochemistry) in 1985.
-He completed his postgraduate study at the University of London where he was awarded a PhD in Pharmacology for the research investigating the characterisation of interleukin-1-induced prostaglandin E₂ release in human synovial cells in 1988.
-Following his PhD, he was a postdoctoral researcher at the Strangeways Research Laboratory in Cambridge funded by the Medical Research Council (MRC).
+O'Neill was born on 17 June 1964 in Dublin, Ireland, to Kevin O'Neill and Carmel O'Neill (née Sherry).
+He was educated at St Peter's School and Presentation College in Bray, County Wicklow, and went to Trinity College Dublin, where he was awarded an undergraduate degree in Natural Sciences (Biochemistry) in 1985.
+He completed his postgraduate study at the University of London, where he was awarded a PhD in pharmacology, for research investigating the characterisation of prostaglandin E2 release induced by interleukin-1 in human synovial cells, in 1988.
+Following his PhD, he worked as a postdoctoral researcher at the Strangeways Research Laboratory in Cambridge funded by the Medical Research Council.

 Research

 O'Neill's research investigates inflammation, a highly complex process that is provoked in the body during infection by bacteria and viruses but also in response to major trauma and injury.
 Inflammation restores us to health but for largely unknown reasons it can go rogue and give rise to a whole range of inflammatory diseases which remain difficult to treat.

 He has worked on the innate immune system, which lies at the heart of inflammation.
 He has uncovered new molecules and biochemical processes that are triggered by sensors of infection and tissue injury, including the toll-like receptors and inflammasomes, and the signals they drive that stimulate inflammation, notably cytokines in the interleukin-1 family.
 He has made pioneering discoveries in the area of metabolic reprogramming in immunity and immunometabolism.
 He is using his findings to help in the effort to develop novel anti-inflammatory medicines.
 He has co-founded Inflazome with Matt Cooper which developed NLRP3 inhibitors and was acquired by Roche Ltd in 2020, and Sitryx with Houman Ashrafian, Johnathan Powell, Jeff Rathmell and Mike Rosenblum.